yiyuma/technical-tutorials/Spring/Hibernate.md

 ## ORM, JPA, Hibernate
-**Object-to-Relational Mapping (ORM)** means the Mapping between Java class and database table.
+**Object-to-Relational Mapping (ORM)** means the Mapping between object and database table.

-**Jakarta Pesistence API (JPA)** is a Standard API for Object-to-Relational Mapping.
+**Jakarta Pesistence API (JPA)** is a Standard JAVA API for Object-to-Relational Mapping.
 It is only a specification
 - defines a set of interface
 - requires an inplementation to be useable.